-Confident para-athletes hope to cash in during upcoming Paralympics at Rio
+Rio 2016: Para-athletes hope to cash in during upcoming Paralympics

 Rewarding the deserving was the name of the game at a Mumbai five-star hotel yesterday where facilities were extended to para-athletes to make a name for themselves.